BunchOfBytes/STF-2020/Cloud/Find the leaking bucket!.md

 We can also use our browser to view the XML listing of files in the S3 bucket using the FoxyProxy browser plugin (See here: https://null-byte.wonderhowto.com/how-to/use-burp-foxyproxy-easily-switch-between-proxy-settings-0196630/) Configure it to use the proxy IP 127.0.0.1, port 8080 and proxy type SOCKS5.
 We should be able see the XML listing and hence download the secret-files.zip.

 ## Mitigations
-S3 Buckets containing sensitive information, even if encrypted, should be configured to not be publically accessible without appropriate permissions
+S3 Buckets containing sensitive information, even if encrypted, should be configured to not be publically accessible without appropriate permissions.
 To configure the bucket, see here: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/block-public-access.html

 ### Writeup by: Haxatron